NikolayChirkov/obj2/README.md

 The initialization code is completely removed from the run-time mode which significantly improves both binary size and application launch performance.

 ### Runtime object creation
-For the object created at run-time mode the same initialization code elimination is applied so for the initializing the object the default state should exists.
+For the object created at run-time mode the same initialization code elimination is applied so for the initializing the object the default state should exist.
 ```cpp
 class A : public aether::Obj {
  public: